dissemia/disseminate/docs/language/tags/equation.rst

+.. _language-tags-eq:

 Equations
 =========

 Tags to insert and format equations

+.. _tags-eq:

 ``@eq{...}``
    Insert an equation

    .. index::
-      single: tags; @img
+      single: tags; @eq

+   :contents:

+      The equation in LaTeX format.

    :attributes:

+      ``env=x``

-      ``env`` -- The LaTeX environment to use in rendering the equation.
+         The LaTeX environment to use in rendering the equation.
 By default, equations are rendered inline.

+      ``bold``

-      ``bold`` -- Render the equation in bold
+         Render the equation in bold

    :html: For ``html`` targets, equations are rendered using LaTeX and
           inserted as ``.svg`` files.